 Skip to main content Skip to footer

-iManage customers discuss "Marrying Threat analytics with usage analytics"
+iManage customers discuss "Marrying threat analytics with usage analytics"

 iManage Threat Manager helps organizations protect sensitive information from internal and external threat vectors and prevent data loss.
 Using innovative technologies that include adaptive behavior modeling and machine learning, the application continuously monitors and secures critical knowledge work, sending alerts as appropriate.